-Section 4 now requires a minimum of 12.5 hours annually.
-The My CPD system has been updated to reflect the change, assisting members to comply with the new regulatory requirements.
+Section 4 requires a minimum of 12.5 hours annually.

-Excess hours from Sections 2 and 3 can be claimed in Section 4 at your discretion, while noting that the My CPD system will automatically send any overflow hours from Sections 2, 3 and 4 to Section 5: Additional Hours (which requires a total of 12.5 hours annually).
+Excess hours from Sections 2 and 3 can be claimed in Section 4 at your discretion, while noting that the My CPD system will automatically send any overflow hours from Sections 2 and 3 combined, and 4 to Section 5: Additional Hours (which requires a total of 12.5 hours annually).